-4.5.5 Site Plan
+4.5.4 Site Plan

 A site plan must be attached to the CEMP.
-The plan should detail the spatial location of any proposed key developments on the site (building structure etc.), natural features (waterways, sensitive vegetation etc.), and any environmental control measures, e.g. erosion controls.
+The plan should detail the spatial location of any proposed key developments on the site (building structure etc.), natural features (waterways, sensitive vegetation etc.), and any environmental control measures, eg. erosion controls.
 A copy of this plan should be displayed at the site office at all times, and be updated and amended as works progress.

+5. Operating EMP's

-5. Operating EMPs 5.1 Introduction
+5.1 Introduction

-An Operational Environmental Management Plan (OEMP) is focused on sound environmental management practices, which will be undertaken to minimize adverse impacts on the environment through normal operation of the facility.
+An Operational EMP (OEMP) is focused on sound environmental management practices, which will be undertaken to minimize adverse impacts on the environment through normal operation of the facility.
 In addition, an OEMP identifies what measures will be put in place or will be required to manage any incidents and emergencies that may occur during the operation of the facility.

-All activities undertaken on Port property require OEMPs as part of the TNPA lease agreement.
-The OEMP will be assessed as part of the lease adjudication process and forms an integral part of the lease agreements to be undersigned between TNPA and tenants of the Ports.
-Where the development involves an Environmental Impact Assessment (EIA) and approval of the OEMP might be undertaken National or Provincial government, Departments of Environmental Affairs (DEA).
+All activities undertaken on Port property require an OEMP's as part of the TNPA lease agreement.
+The OEMP will be assessed as part of the lease adjudication process and forms a integral part of the lease agreements to be undersigned between TNPA and tenants of the Ports.
+Where the development involves an Environmental Impact Assessment (EIA) and approval of the OEMP might be undertaken National or Provincial government departments of Environmental Affairs and Tourism (DEAT).